-Descriptions of the items in this section, along with information on accepted values, appear in the glossary and in the "Abatement Device Sample Form and Instructions PDF" document located in the Point Source Emissions Inventory Tools table of the EAS webpage, www.tceq.texas.gov/goto/ieas.
+Descriptions of the items in this section, along with information on accepted values, appear in the glossary.

 For each abatement device, verify that the:

 - Abatement code and number of units are correct. - Percentage of time offline is reflected in annual emissions determinations. - Inspection and maintenance schedule is accurate. - Stated control efficiencies of each pollutant are accurate.